Covering the Trends That Matter

 The China Scrap Plastics Association represents a wide range of plastics recovery stakeholders in a critical market that has undergone monumentous shifts over the past 18 months.
 This session offers an insider’s look at Chinese recycling realities today, including import policy and inspection standards, industry data, and future changes and the state of manufacturing in the world's most-populous country.

-- Wang Wang, Executive Vice Chairman, China Scrap Plastics Association
+- Jason Wang, Executive Vice Chairman, China Scrap Plastics Association

 - Steve Wong, Chairman, Fukutomi Company Limited